Money & Subsidies

 Step 1: Deposit the full matching amount as early as possible

-For your 1st or 2nd child, deposit $6,000 into the CDA.
-The government will match it with another $6,000.
-You now have $12,000 (plus the $5,000 First Step Grant = $17,000 total from government contributions).
+For your 1st or 2nd child, deposit $6,000.
+The government matches it immediately with another $6,000.
+You now have $17,000 total in the CDA (including the $5,000 First Step Grant) — and you only put in $6,000.

 Step 2: Earn interest while you wait